pingcap/docs-cn/dev/reference/tools/data-migration/usage-scenarios/simple-replication.md

 ---
 title: Data Migration Simple Usage Scenario
-summary: Learn how to use Data Migration to synchronize data in a simple scenario.
+summary: Learn how to use Data Migration to replicate data in a simple scenario.
 category: reference
-aliases: ['/docs/tools/dm/simple-synchronization-scenario/']
+aliases: ['/docs/tools/dm/simple-synchronization-scenario/'],['/docs/dev/reference/tools/data-migration/usage-scenarios/simple-synchronization/']
 ---

 # Data Migration Simple Usage Scenario

-This document shows how to use Data Migration (DM) in a simple data synchronization scenario where the data of three upstream MySQL instances needs to be synchronized to a downstream TiDB cluster (no sharding data).
+This document shows how to use Data Migration (DM) in a simple data replication scenario where the data of three upstream MySQL instances needs to be replicated to a downstream TiDB cluster (no sharding data).

 ## Upstream instances